KingSam1124/Data-Fest-UCLA-2025/README.md

-This repository contains our team’s submission for ASA DataFest 2025, a nationwide data analysis challenge hosted by the American Statistical Association.
+This repository contains my teams work for ASA DataFest 2025, a nationwide data analysis challenge hosted by the American Statistical Association.
 Teams are given 48 hours to work with a large, complex, and previously unseen dataset provided by an industry partner.

 Our goal was to: